danielfett/draft-dpop/mainmatter.md

   * (A) In the Token Request, the client sends an authorization code to the authorization server in order to obtain an access token (and potentially a refresh token).
-The client attaches a DPoP token to the request in an HTTP header.
+The client attaches a DPoP proof to the request in an HTTP header.
-  * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client in the DPoP token; that is, the access token cannot be used without proving possession of the respective private key.
+  * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client in the DPoP proof; that is, the access token cannot be used without proving possession of the respective private key.
     This is signaled to the client by using the `token_type` value `DPoP`.